Lazerbeak12345/chaml/README.md

   - `Boolean` duplicate of original boolean
   - `Char` error thrown: `Casting error: Cannot cast Char to Boolean`
   - `Number` true only if equal to `0` or `-0`
-  - `Array` error thrown: `Casting error: Cannot cast Array to Boolean`
+  - `Array` If array is len of 1 and it is a bool, then that bool, else error
-  - `String` error thrown: `Casting error: Cannot cast String to Boolean`
+  thrown: `Casting error: Cannot cast Array to Boolean`
   - `Function` error thrown: `Casting error: Cannot cast Function to Boolean`
 - To `Char`
   - `Boolean` `'t'` if true, `'f'` if false